7 Thoughts That Make Children and Teens Feel Miserable

 - Negative filtering.
 This occurs when we focus on the negative aspects of a situation and exaggerate or magnify them while failing to see any positives.
 For example, a child's teacher tells them they did a nice job on a presentation but also provided constructive feedback with the suggestion to slow down the pace.
 The child or teen then dismisses how well they did when the teacher really just wanted to hear what they had to say.

 - Catastrophizing.
-This is also known as magnifying or minimizing.
+This is also known as magnifying.
 Catastrophizing occurs when we say things to ourselves like “What if,” where we expect the worst things to happen.
 For example, the child or teen might say, “What if I don’t make the baseball team and kids give me crap about it for the rest of the year?”

 - Should thinking (“Shoulding”).
 With this problematic thought pattern, you have a list of rigid rules about how you and others should behave.
 Let’s say a child or teen is frustrated about how long it’s taking them to do a single math problem.
 They may problematically think, “What is wrong with me?
 This math problem shouldn’t be so hard to do.”
 Sometimes teens, and even adults, think that beating themselves up with the word, should, makes them feel or look noble.
 The reality is that it leads to shame.
 And shame can lead children and teens to feel down, and zap their motivation to get things done and reach their goals.